pulumi/pulumi-eks/nodejs/eks/examples/private-workers/README.md

-# examples/private-cluster
+# examples/private-workers

-Creates an EKS cluster in a VPC that uses private subnets for workers, with two t2.medium nodes, and a "gp2"-backed StorageClass.
+Creates an EKS cluster in a VPC that uses private subnets for workers, with two t2.medium nodes.